kyonifer/koma/docs/markdown/General_Usage_Guide/Functionality_Overview.md

 }
 ```

-Koma should now pick up the new backend and use it for the [top-level functions](Matrices_&_Linear_Algebra.md).
-Koma will always try to
+Koma should now pick up the new backend and use it for the
+[top-level functions](Matrices_&_Linear_Algebra.md) with no further action required.
+Koma will always
-use a platform specific backend if one is available, and fallback to the default `core` implementations
+try to use a platform specific backend if one is available, and fallback to the default
-if that fails.
-Continue to the next section if you are interested in forcing which backend is used.
+unoptimized implementations if that fails.
+Continue to the next section if you are interested in
+forcing which backend is used.

 ### Multiple Backends at Once